Energy & Resource Alternatives

 Today, more than ever, the negative environmental and economic impact of using non-renewable energy resources such as fossil fuels and the benefits of renewable energy resources, such as solar, wind, geothermal, hydropower and tidal energy, and biofuels that are grown and harvested without fossil fuels are well known.
 A strong consensus in the scientific community has affirmed that non-renewable energy is less accessible, reliable, safe, and clean than renewable alternatives.
-Climate change, caused by human production of carbon dioxide and other greenhouse gasses, has already had observable effects on the environment (i.e., shrunked glaciers, shifts in plant and animal ranges, accelerated sea level rise).
-In the long term, climate change threaten agriculture, endanger clean drinking water, and aid in the spread of disease.
+Global climate disruption, caused by human production of carbon dioxide and other greenhouse gasses, has already had observable effects on the environment (i.e., shrunked glaciers, shifts in plant and animal ranges, accelerated sea level rise).
+In the long term, global climate disruption threatens agriculture, endangers clean drinking water, and aids in the spread of disease.

 The challenge for this category is to encourage the adoption of clean energy and resource alternatives that are sustainable and have the potential for broad impact.
 The climate change crisis calls for carbon neutral solutions at scale as urgently as possible.
-Proposals may focus on the design, development, or delivery of sustainable energy solutions and can be domestic or international in scope.
+Proposals may focus on the design, development, or delivery of sustainable energy solutions and can be aimed at campus-based, domestic or international in scope.
 However, all proposals should clearly demonstrate the relationship between the proposed intervention and its impact on reducing the impacts of global climate disruption.

-Solutions may focus on several areas, including but not limited to: (1) clean, renewable energy technology; (2) land/watershed management; (3) climate change adaptation; (4) ecosystem recovery and/or maintenance; (5) source reduction/waste prevention.
+Solutions may focus on several areas, including but not limited to: (1) clean, renewable energy technology; (2) land/watershed management; (3) climate change adaptation and resiliency; (4) ecosystem recovery and/or maintenance; (5) source reduction/waste prevention.

 Examples of proposals that would fit into this category include: